-Article updated on January 11, 2021.
-Many who wish to travel to Madeira are full of questions about how Madeira has organised things are organised exactly concerning the compulsory covid test, either before departure or upon arrival.
+Article updated on February 28, 2021.
+Many who wish to travel to Madeira are full of questions about how Madeira has organised things are organised exactly concerning the compulsory covid test, either before departure or upon arrival, or if proof of vaccination is accepted, which it is.
 Of course, all this information is available online, but it is very scattered and it is difficult to get a clear image of what to expect.
 Time, I thought, for a step-by-step description, giving my readers a clear view of what it entails and how it works.

 going back home